portworx/px-docs/portworx-on-aws-asg.md

 ## Configure and Launch the Auto Scaling Group
 Use [this](http://docs.aws.amazon.com/autoscaling/latest/userguide/GettingStartedTutorial.html) tutorial to set up an auto scaling group.

-### Create an AMI with PX configured via systemd
+### Create an AMI
 First, you will need to create a master AMI that you will associate with your auto scaling group.
+This AMI will be configured with Docker and for PX to start via `systemd`.

 1. Select a base AMI from the AWS market place.
 2. Launch an instance from this AMI.